Krokozabra213/pet/README.md

 To work with JWT tokens, you need to create a private RSA key and store it in ./secrets/private.pem.

-Create sso.env file in root directory and add following values ​​to it to run in local machine:
+Create sso.env file in root directory and add following values ​​to it to run: in local machine
 ```dotenv

 DSN=host=localhost user=myuser password=mypassword dbname=postgres port=5555 sslmode=disable